gamblevore/speedie/Documentation/Message.md

 ## Walkthrough of creating a Book Searcher

-OK, in this walk-through, we are gonna create small example program, in Speedie.
-We'll make some example files and mark our progress through the tutorial.
+OK, in this walk-through, we are gonna create a small program.
+You should use the example files, at `/usr/local/speedie/examples/books_xml` that will be in the github repo.

 Let's start with an XML data-bank, the first thing we want to do is convert it to Jeebox.
 You should find the file `books.xml` in the examples folder.